-2.3.2.3 Incident Reporting Organizations
+2.3.4.3 Incident Reporting Organizations

-FISMA requires Federal agencies to report incidents to FedCIRC, which is a governmentwide incident response capability that assists Federal civilian agencies in their incident handling efforts.
-FedCIRC does not replace existing agency response teams; rather, it augments the efforts of Federal civilian agencies by serving as a focal point for dealing with incidents.
-FedCIRC analyzes the information provided by all agencies to identify trends and precursors of attacks; these are easier to discern when reviewing data from many organizations than when reviewing the data of a single organization.
+FISMA requires Federal agencies to report incidents to US-CERT, 10 which is a governmentwide incident response organization that assists Federal civilian agencies in their incident handling efforts.
+US-CERT does not replace existing agency response teams; rather, it augments the efforts of Federal civilian agencies by serving as a focal point for dealing with incidents.
+US-CERT analyzes the information provided by all agencies to identify trends and precursors of attacks; these are easier to discern when reviewing data from many organizations than when reviewing the data of a single organization.

-Each agency must designate a primary and secondary POC with FedCIRC, report all incidents, and internally document corrective actions and their impact.
+Each agency must designate a primary and secondary POC with US-CERT, report all incidents, and internally document corrective actions and their impact.
 Each agency is responsible for determining specific ways in which these requirements are to be fulfilled.
 Organizations should create a policy that states who is designated to report incidents and how the incidents should be reported.
-FedCIRC allows agencies to report incidents online and provides long and short reporting forms.
-The FedCIRC Web site provides a table listing reporting requirements, including types of incidents and the timeframe for reporting each type to FedCIRC.
-Examples of reporting requirements are a root compromise of a system containing classified information (immediate) and a successful virus infection that provides unauthorized access to an unclassified system (within two hours of detection).
-All Federal agencies must ensure that their incident response procedures adhere to FedCIRC's reporting requirements and that the procedures are followed properly.
-This is not only mandatory for Federal agencies, but also beneficial for them because FedCIRC can provide better information to agencies if they receive better incident data from them.
+US-CERT allows agencies to report incidents online.
+Information regarding reporting requirements, categories, and timeframes for reporting incidents to US-CERT can be found in Appendix J and also on the US-CERT Web site.
+Examples of reporting requirements are a root compromise of a system that provides unauthorized access (within one hour) and a successful virus infection to an unclassified system (within 24 hours of detection).
+All Federal agencies must ensure that their incident response procedures adhere to US-CERT's reporting requirements and that the procedures are followed properly.
+This is not only mandatory for Federal agencies, but also beneficial for them because US-CERT can provide better information to agencies if they receive better incident data from them.

-Organizations other than Federal civilian agencies should not report incidents to FedCIRC, unless the incidents affect Federal agencies.
+All organizations are encouraged to report incidents to US-CERT.
 If an organization does not have its own CSIRT to contact, it can report incidents to other organizations, including-

-- + Information Analysis Infrastructure Protection (IAIP).
-Because IAIP is part of the Department of Homeland Security (DHS), it is interested in any threats to critical U.S. infrastructures.
-Organizations can report incidents to IAIP using its incident report form. - + CERT® Coordination Center (CERT®/CC).
-CERT®/CC, previously known as CERT, is located at Carnegie Mellon University.
-This nongovernmental entity is interested in any
+- Information Analysis Infrastructure Protection (IAIP).13 Because IAIP is part of the Department of Homeland Security (DHS), it is interested in any threats to critical U.S. infrastructures.
+Organizations can report incidents to IAIP by calling or emailing the National Infrastructure Coordinating Center (NICC).14 - CERT® Coordination Center (CERT®/CC).
+15 CERT®/CC, previously known as CERT, is located at Carnegie Mellon University.
+This nongovernmental entity is interested in any computer security incidents involving the Internet.
+CERT®/CC provides an online incident reporting system.
+16 - Information Sharing and Analysis Centers (ISAC).
+17 In 1998, Presidential Decision Directive (PDD) 63 promoted the formation of industry-specific private sector groups called Information Sharing and Analysis Centers.
+The purpose of each ISAC is to share important computer security-related information among its members.
+Several ISACs have been formed for industry sectors such as Electricity, Financial Services, Information Technology, and Communications.